Being a cause agent of faith

 I don’t do it for me or for a gold star from God; I do it because I feel called to.

 “How do we navigate suffering,” he said, if there are homeless people and starving people and people in strife everywhere?
 That becomes the question when you have faith, but are aware of plight.

 Dr. Lewis twice refers to both us as human beings and to God as “cause agents.”
 God is the cause agent of everything.
 Everything happens by God’s will, whether it’s something we deem good or bad.

 Through free will, people are cause agents themselves.
 We can help or hurt people with our actions.
 As Dr. Lewis noted, this means we can affect suffering in the world.

 “God asks us to be participants and help do away with suffering,” he said.
 “And we’ve for a long time been cause agents of suffering (even in the church).”

-For years, the scripture and churches’ disciplines have been used to exclude people based on race, gender, and even very recently, sexuality.
+For years, the scripture and churches’ disciplines have been used to exclude people based on race, gender, and sexuality (to name a few).

-The United Methodist Church, of which I am a member, recently made international news when the General Conference of the denomination decided to adopt a plan, which disallows LGBTQIA from being ordained or married in the church.
+The United Methodist Church, of which I am a member, recently made international news when the General Conference of the denomination decided to adopt a plan, which disallows LGBTQ2SIA+ folks from being ordained or married in the church.